Nikon D5300 vs Panasonic FZ1000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D5300 and Panasonic Lumix DMC-FZ1000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D5300 and the FZ1000 have been discontinued, but can regularly be found used on eBay.
+Both the D5300 and the FZ1000 have been discontinued, but can regularly be found used on ebay.
 The D5300 was replaced by the Nikon D5500, while the FZ1000 was followed by the Panasonic FZ2500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5300 and FZ1000 can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Panasonic FZ1000 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5300 and the Panasonic FZ1000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.